MathieuKolodziejski/tryhackme-ctfs/thm-ctf-team.md

 80/tcp open  http    Apache httpd 2.4.29 ((Ubuntu))
 ```

-I try to access the ftp as anonymous but I anonymous access is disabled.
+I try to access the ftp as anonymous but anonymous access is disabled.

 - Directory Enumeration